 - If you nurse at night, but offer a bottle during the day, your baby may be reverse cycling because she prefers breast to bottle and is eating less during the day for that reason.

-- If you are working outside the home (or are just very, very busy at home during the day), your baby may not be getting quite enough breastmilk during daylight hours, and might be making up for it by nursing frequently at night.
+- If you are working outside the home (or are just very, very busy at home during the day), your baby may not be getting quite enough breastmilk during daytime hours, and might be making up for it by nursing frequently at night.

 How Reverse Cycling Affects Your Baby’s Sleep